ErykDev/StockPricePredictionDL4J/README.md

 * Import project dependencies with Gradle
 * If you own an NVIDIA card with a CUDA support or have cpu that supports avx2 you can enable the usage in Gradle file

+Model trained on NSE-TATAGLOBAL is avilable [here](https://drive.google.com/file/d/1hZvteE_rXenfwk6t4yNBfTbajlNdoAm9/view?usp=sharing)

 ### Training
 * If you wish to use your own data simply paste it into the project folder in csv format if you have a custom csv edit StockCSVDataSetFetcher.java
-* The project is using a csv Yolo data-format
+* The project is using a csv data-format.
+See example [here](https://github.com/BadlyDrunkScotsman/StockPricesPredictionDL4J/blob/main/NSE-TATAGLOBAL.csv)

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.